ClickCease

 Your property damage claim will be filed through the negligent party’s insurance provider.
 This process involves gathering information on the estimated cost of repairs to your vehicle, giving notice to the negligent driver’s auto liability insurance company, and working with an insurance adjuster to gather evidence of your financial losses.

-A property damage claim like this will normally resolve the problem and a lawsuit will be unnecessary; however, if the other party was not insured, this can create a bigger issue.
+A property damage claim like this will normally resolve the problem and a lawsuit will be unnecessary; however, if the other party is not insured, this can create a bigger issue.
 Many drivers are uninsured or underinsured.
 Studies from the Insurance Research Council (IRC) showed that in 2019, 12.6% of motorists were uninsured, which is a little more than 1 in every 10 drivers.
 In a 2021 study, the IRC found that 1 in 8 drivers are uninsured.
-Washington, D.C., ranked 9th in the United States in 2019 for highest percent of uninsured drivers, with an estimated 19.1% of drivers uninsured.
+Washington, D.C., ranked 9th in the United States in 2019 for the highest percent of uninsured drivers, with an estimated 19.1% of drivers uninsured.
 In other words, 1 in 8 drivers in DC are driving without insurance.

-When the negligent driver was uninsured or if the insurance company denies your claim, a lawsuit may be necessary to cover the cost of the damage to your vehicle.
+When the negligent driver is uninsured or if the insurance company denies your claim, a lawsuit may be necessary to cover the cost of the damage to your vehicle.
 For smaller damages, you may be able to file your claim in small claims court, but if your damages are more significant, you may need to file a civil court claim.

 How Do I Prove My Property Damage Claim?